News & Resources

 There are a number of steps you should take before buying a used vehicle.
 Here are a few suggestions:

 • Have a budget.
-Similar to buying a home, you should have a budget so you don’t overspend.
+Just like buying a home, you should have a budget to rein in your spending.

 • Narrow things down.
-It’s best to choose a specific type of vehicle (e.g. SUV, car) as well as the brand and a specific model.
+It’s best to have a specific type of vehicle (e.g. SUV, sedan) and brand and a specific model already in mind.
 If you don’t do that, you could be searching for a long time.
+Plus, different makes and models impact your car insurance rate differently.
+It could be worth comparing car insurance rates for the models you’re eyeing to see if there is a difference in premium.

 • Read reviews.
 Other owners are your best source of information to learn more about the pros and cons of the vehicle you want.